Queer Palm

 The Queer Palm is an independently sponsored prize for selected LGBTQIA+-relevant films entered into the Cannes Film Festival.
 The award was founded in 2010 by journalist Franck Finance-Madureira.
 It is sponsored by Olivier Ducastel and Jacques Martineau, filmmakers of Jeanne and the Perfect Guy, The Adventures of Felix, Crustacés et Coquillages, and L'Arbre et la forêt.

 The award recognizes a film for its treatment of LGBT themes and selects from among those films nominated or entered under Official Selection, Un Certain Regard, Critics' Week, Directors' Fortnight and the ACID section.

+History

 Along with Berlin's Teddy Award and Venice's Queer Lion, the Queer Palm is a major international film award dedicated specifically for LGBT cinema.
 However, the festival has faced some criticism for purportedly sidelining the award and not allowing it to become an official award of the festival organization.

 Beginning in 2022, the Queer Palm also partnered with the Clermont-Ferrand International Short Film Festival to launch the Best Queer Short Award (Prix du Queer métrage) for the best LGBTQ-themed short film in that festival's program.

+In 2026, the Queer Palm jury for the first time presented a Revelation Prize to honour the best film by a first-time director (the recipient being Pierre Le Gall's Flesh and Fuel), in addition to the established categories.
+In the same year, the Queer Palm partnered with Canada's Festival du nouveau cinéma to create the new Queer Louve award, which will be presented for the first time at the 2026 Festival du nouveau cinéma in lieu of the FNC's former Fierté Montréal-sponsored award for LGBTQ films.